erinosb/2024_RNAseq_PE_array/README.md

 ```

   * This script is going to request 2 ntasks (threads) on 1 node.
 NOTE - never split a node.
-  * Notice that this script only has 1 line of code that will execute.
+  * Notice that this script only has 1 bash line of code that will execute.
 The second bash line is commented out for now.
   * The way you will use this script is by modifying the SLURM prepended commands to fit how you want the job to run.
   * Next, you will add in your <metadatafile> information.
-Mine will be ../01_input/tester_metadatafile.txt
+Mine will be ../01_input/metadata_GomezOrte.txt
   * Then, you will execute the script like so...

 ```bash